A multiplicative version of the tom Dieck splitting: Introduction

 \begin{thm} Let $G$ be a finite group.
 Then for $R$ an $E_{\infty}$ algebra in $\GSU$, there is a natural isomorphism in the homotopy category of $E_{\infty}$ algebras in non-equivariant spectra

 where the coproduct on the lefthand side is over conjugacy classes of subgroups of $G$ (choosing one representative in each). \end{thm}

 This theorem arose from our work on the homotopy theory of the multiplicative geometric fixed point functor in~\cite{BM-cycl23}, where we stated a multiplicative tom Dieck splitting for \GEinfty\ algebras in $\GSU$ that come from non-equivariant $E_{\infty}$ algebras.
-The proof of Theorem~\ref{main:main} in Section~\ref{sec:main} likewise relies on the tools developed in~\cite{BM-cycl23}, giving a more careful study of the more general case in the statement.
+The proof of Theorem~\ref{main:main} in Section~\ref{sec:main} likewise relies on the tools developed in~\cite{BM-cycl23}, giving a careful study of the more general case in the statement.
+A version of this theorem for the case $G = C_p$ is implicit in work of Yang~\cite[4.14]{Yang2025Normed}.

 Both the additive and multiplicative tom Dieck splittings have generalizations for pushforwards in the non-genuine setting.
-The statements are the same as the statements of Theorems~\ref{main:add} and~\ref{main:main} but with the coproduct indexed over a smaller set of subgroups $K<G$.
+The statements are the same as the statements of Theorems~\ref{main:add} and~\ref{main:main} but with the coproduct indexed over a smaller set of subgroups $K\leq G$.
 We state the multiplicative version in detail.
 Let $\NO$ be any $N_{\infty}$ operad.
 Without loss of generality, we assume $\NO$ comes with a map of $G$-equivariant operads

 which induces a Quillen adjunction

 We then get a derived pushforward $(j_{\nO}^{\NO})^{\dL}_{*}$ from the homotopy category of $E_{\infty}$ algebras in $\GSU$ to the homotopy category of $\NO$-algebras in $\GSU$.